TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/DataProcessing/FilesProcessor.rst

         }
     }

-The :php:`FilesProcessor` can slide up the rootline to collect images for Fluid templates.
+The :php:`FilesProcessor` can slide up the root line to collect images for Fluid templates.
 One usual feature is to take images attached to pages and use them on the page tree as header images in the frontend.